Talk to someone or make an appointment.

 The latissimus dorsi flap is like the TRAM flap but the skin, muscle and fat is relocated from the woman’s back by tunneling to the mastectomy site.
 This flap remains attached to the original blood supply.

 This technique refers to a "deep inferior epigastric artery perforator" flap known as DIEP.
+This is a type of free-flap technique.
 It involves microsurgery, a procedure in which surgeons use specially designed microscopes and precision instruments to move tissue from one area of the body to another.

 Who is a candidate for microsurgical reconstruction?